 Aalekhya Murals is a studio focusing on art creation, particularly traditional mural art works.
-It is a joint venture of two artists, Rejeev Ayyampuzha and Nandita Babu, located at Mookkannoor, Angamaly.
-Rejeev and Nandita have enriched the walls of several houses, jewelleries and hotels with distinctive murals.
+It is a joint venture of two artists, Rejeev Ayyampuzha and Nanditha Babu, located at Mookkannoor, Angamaly.
+Rejeev and Nanditha have enriched the walls of several houses, jewelleries and hotels with distinctive murals.
 They have had creative stints abroad, introducing Indian tradition in their projects.

 Rejeev is an illustrator par excellence.
 HIs works enliven the page art and literary magazines like Kanal, Kathir and Thaliyola.
 He takes classes on mural painting in various camps too.
 As a conservationist, Rajeev put his soul into renovating centuries-old murals in Kudamaloor Vasudevapuram Temple and Velorvattom Sree Mahadeva Temple.
 He has contributed new murals to Sree Subramania Swamy Temple Perunna, Changanasseri, Ariyannoorkavu Temple, Mavelikkara, Lakshmanaswamy Temple, Moozhikulam, Devi temple, Vayakkarakavu, and Sree Narayana Temple, Ezhupunna.